top of page

 and we are

-scurrying under its nose in sheep-skins.
+scurrying under its nose bleating in sheep-skins.

 - Haverford College